Lesson video

 Some really great thinking and some really great learning.

-You've clearly been paying a lot of attention so far in this learning cycle.
+You're clearly paying a lot of attention so far in this learning cycle.

-So why did the Emperor Claudius want to invade Britain?
-You could've included: Emperor Claudius wanted to invade Britain because he was worried about appearing weak.
+So, why did the Emperor Claudius want to invade Britain?
+You could have included: Emperor Claudius wanted to invade Britain because he was worried about appearing weak.

 If he could defeat the savage tribes who lived there, he could return to Rome with a triumph through the streets and show that he was a strong emperor.